Sean Nolin: Kia Tigers

 On January 8, 2022, Nolin signed with the Kia Tigers of the KBO League.
 Nolin made 21 starts for Kia, posting an 8–8 record and 2.47 ERA with 108 strikeouts in 124.0 innings pitched.
 He became a free agent after the 2022 season.

 Miami Marlins

 On February 10, 2023, Nolin signed a minor league contract with the Minnesota Twins organization.
 On April 9, Nolin was traded to the Miami Marlins and assigned to the Triple-A Jacksonville Jumbo Shrimp.
 He made one appearance, allowing 4 runs (3 earned) in 4.0 innings pitched.
 On April 24, Nolin had his contract selected to the active roster.
 He pitched three innings of mop up relief against the Atlanta Braves that night, surrendering 6 earned runs on 7 hits and 2 walks.
 Nolin was designated for assignment by Miami the following day.
 He cleared waivers and was sent outright to Triple–A Jacksonville on April 27.
 Nolin elected free agency on October 13.

 Piratas de Campeche

 On March 10, 2025, after a year of inactivity, Nolin signed with the Piratas de Campeche of the Mexican League.
+Nolin made 10 starts for Campeche, logging a 4–3 record with a 4.22 ERA and 31 strikeouts across 49 innings of work.

+Nolin made nine starts for the Piratas in 2026, but struggled to an 0–5 record with a 10.27 ERA, 24 strikeouts, and nine walks across 30 2/3 innings pitched.
+On June 17, 2026, Nolin was released by Campeche.